 Career Services

-The career center offers a particularly wide range of services, including career assessment, occupational education, assistance with choosing majors, personalized career counselling, job shadowing, practice interviews, salary guides, and links to job networks.
+The career center offers a particularly wide range of services, including career assessment, occupational education, assistance with choosing majors, personalized career counseling, job shadowing, practice interviews, salary guides, and links to job networks.
 The Assessment Center at Bakersfield administers College Level Examination Program (CLEP) tests, which allow qualified students to receive college credit for information already learned.
 They also offer proctored exams for apprenticeships and other off-campus opportunities for BC students.

 Most Popular Fields of Study